-After implantation of OncoSilTM into the patient tumour, the patient becomes a source of radiation, but, the radiation source remains in the patient and negligible radiation is emitted from the patient.
+After implantation of OncoSil[TM] into the patient tumour, the patient becomes a source of radiation, but, the radiation source remains in the patient and negligible radiation is emitted from the patient.
 That is because 32P is a pure beta-emitter, and beta particles are absorbed internally.
 Only a small fraction of the beta energy is emitted externally as bremsstrahlung X-rays; therefore, the exposures (and subsequent risks) to staff, other patients and family members from external radiation exposure are negligible.
-Previous clinical trials using OncoSilTM show that 32P remains in the tumour, and only a small fraction of the injected activity could leave the tumour, redistribute in extracellular fluids, and be excreted (urine and faeces).
-The biokinetic data shows that OncoSilTM is safe both for the patient and for family members.
-It therefore follows that OncoSilTM is also safe for the medical staff.
+Previous clinical trials using OncoSil[TM] show that 32P remains in the tumour, and only a small fraction of the injected activity could leave the tumour, redistribute in extracellular fluids, and be excreted (urine and faeces).
+The biokinetic data shows that OncoSil[TM] is also safe for the medical staff.